bjmt/yamtk/README.md

 2:11-48(-)	B	2	2	38	50.00	0
 ```

-This mode shows the internal PWM representation of motifs, as well P-values
+This mode shows the internal PWM representation of motifs, as well as P-values
 for the min and max possible scores (with some in-between scores).
 Basic
 information about sequences is output, including size, GC percent, and the
 number of non-DNA/RNA letters found.
 If a BED file is also provided then the